attilasomogyi/styles/CONTRIBUTING.md

    helps to ensure that the Project is ready to accept your work.

 3. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
-   the attilasomogyi and styles repository.
+   the attilasomogyi and repository name.

 4. In your forked repository, make your changes in a new Git branch: